ocaml/dune/doc/overview.rst

      differentiated by variables such as `%{workspace_root}` and `%{project_root}`.
 Dune builds things from this directory.
 It knows how to build targets that are descendants of the root.
-Anything outside of the tree starting from the root is considered part of the **installed world**.
+Anything outside of the tree starting from the root is considered part of the :term:`installed world`.
      Refer to :ref:`finding-root` to learn how the workspace root is determined.

    workspace
      The subtree starting from each root.
 It can contain any number of projects